evandadure/Projet_Bus_Sibra/README.md

 ## How to run it

-Download the programm, and open sibra.py with a Python compiler.
+Download the program, and open sibra.py with a Python compiler.
 In this file, I wrote a few examples to run the different algorithms :

 * shortest_way(planTest,"Chorus","CAMPUS")
 * fastest_way(planTest,"GARE","LYCEE-DE-POISY","fastest",["22/03/19","6:00"])